melikaarz/deep-learning-with-python-practice/README.md

 # Deep Learning with Python — Practice Repository

-This repository contains ** practice exercises, and homework assignments** completed while studying the book:
+This repository contains **summaries, assignments, and projects** while studying the book:

 > Deep Learning with Python
 > by François Chollet